 A people may consider coronary artery bypass surgery if there is:

 - Dull, pain originating in the lower back or pelvis

 - Signs of blood in the urine

 - Sharp, stabbing pains concentrated on one side of the lower back.

 6. What are the alternatives?

 Most of the stones may pass through the urinary tract on their own within 48 hours, with ample fluid intake.
-Besides that, some medications including calcium channel blockers also one of the methods that used to increase the passage rates of kidney stones.
+Besides that, some medications including calcium channel blockers are also one of the methods that are used to increase the passage rates of kidney stones.
 When other treatment methods are not effective, surgical techniques are the option to remove kidney stones.
-This techniques may be done through a small incision in the skin (percutaneous nephrolithotomy) or through an instrument known as an ureteroscope passed through the urethra and bladder up into the ureter.
+These techniques may be done through a small incision in the skin (percutaneous nephrolithotomy) or through an instrument known as an ureteroscope passed through the urethra and bladder up into the ureter.

 7. What is the estimated cost?